- Card Brands (Visa/Mastercard)

 - Build and maintain the networks that banks use to move money.

-- Determine the rules and regulations merchants must follow when accepting credit card payments, many of which are designed to prevent merchants from discouraging credit card use.
-For example, Visa and MasterCard prohibit merchants from setting more than a $10 minimum for credit card purchases in order to maximize the use of their cards.
+- Determine the rules and regulations businesses must follow when accepting credit card payments, many of which are designed to prevent businesses from discouraging credit card use.
+They also keep up on current laws (and in some cases lobby for or against laws) relating to cards.
+For example, Visa and Mastercard prohibit businesses from setting more than a $10 minimum for credit card purchases in order to maximize the use of their cards.
+However, the $10 mark itself is set by the Federal Reserve. $10 is the maximum threshold a business can set for using a card.

-- Manage chargebacks and facilitate dispute resolution between merchants and banks.
+- Manage chargebacks and facilitate dispute resolution between businesses and banks.

-Discover and American Express carry out similar functions within credit card processing, with the biggest difference being that these smaller brands extend credit and pay merchants "in house."
-Visa and MasterCard, however, are only responsible for handling transactions that come from the next players in credit card processing, issuing and acquiring banks.
+Discover and American Express carry out similar functions within credit card processing, with the biggest difference being that these smaller brands extend credit and pay businesses “in house” far more.
+Visa and Mastercard are only responsible for handling transactions that come from the next players in credit card processing, issuing and acquiring banks.

 Issuing and Acquiring Banks

-From a merchant's perspective, here's how the process works:
+From a business’ perspective, here’s how the process works:

 - When a consumer uses a credit card to make a purchase, the issuing bank receives information about the transaction.
 The issuer then either approves the transaction and reserves the funds in the customer’s account or denies it.

-- At the end of each business day, the merchant's acquiring bank deposits money into the merchant's account for all approved transactions.
+- At the end of each business day, the business’ acquiring bank deposits money into the business’ account for all approved transactions.

 - The acquiring bank later “settles” with the issuing bank; the acquirer receives money from the issuing bank, and this process is facilitated by the card brand.
 The issuing bank is reimbursed when the consumer pays his credit card bill.